pipelinelabo/datalaiq-wiki/api/templates.md

 Templates have two different IDs attached to them: a GUID, and a ThingUUID.
 They are both UUIDs, which can be confusing--why have two identifiers for one object?
 We will attempt to clarify in this section.

-In Gravwell, a dashboard may refer to a particular template.
+In DatalaiQ, a dashboard may refer to a particular template.
 This dashboard & corresponding template may also be packed into a kit for distribution to other users.
 The dashboard needs a way to refer to the template that will **persist** when packed in a kit and installed elsewhere, so we introduce the GUID as a "global" name for the template: wherever the kit gets installed, that template will have the same GUID.
 However, multiple users are allowed to install the same kit, so we also need a different identifier for *for each individual instantiation* of the template.
 This role is filled by the ThingUUID field.

 Consider an example: I build a kit which includes a dashboard and a template.
 I create the template from scratch, so it gets assigned a random GUID, `e80293f0-5732-4c7e-a3d1-2fb779b91bf7`, and a random ThingUUID, `c3b24e1e-5186-4828-82ee-82724a1d4c45`.
 I then create a tile in the dashboard which refers to the template by its GUID (`e80293f0-5732-4c7e-a3d1-2fb779b91bf7`) and bundle both template & dashboard into a kit.
 Another user on the same system then installs this kit for themselves, which instantiates a template with the **same** GUID (`e80293f0-5732-4c7e-a3d1-2fb779b91bf7`) but a **random** ThingUUID (`f07373a8-ea85-415f-8dfd-61f7b9204ae0`).
 When the user opens the dashboard, the dashboard will ask for a template with GUID == `e80293f0-5732-4c7e-a3d1-2fb779b91bf7`.
 The webserver will return that user's instance of the template, with ThingUUID == `f07373a8-ea85-415f-8dfd-61f7b9204ae0`.